mnorell/linux_config/custom_keyboard_layout.md

 ## US / shift-for-numbers
-US-keyboard layout with number row accessible by pressing shift and symbols active by default (i.e. reverse shift behaviour for numbers) (for programming).
+US-keyboard layout with number row accessible by pressing shift and symbols active by default (i.e. reverse shift behaviour for numbers) (for proramming).

 Added swe-keys on right alt, as a bonus...